 When a holiday falls on a Monday or Tuesday, all garbage pick-ups will be one day later than scheduled.
-Christmas Day is on Tuesday, December 25th; garbage pickup for that week will be on Wednesday, December 26th.
-New Year’s Day is on Tuesday, January 1; garbage pickup for that week will be on Wednesday, January 2nd.
+Monday, September 6th is Labor Day.
+Garbage pickup for that week will be on Wednesday, September 8th.

 All meetings are held at Kohler Village Hall, 319 Highland Drive, unless otherwise indicated.

 The Village Office will be closed the following days while staff attends training: